'Diego Mauricio is getting better' - Stuart Baxter confident ahead of Odisha's clash against Chennaiyin FC | Goal.com

 Baxter effected a few tweaks in their lineup last game and admitted that the risk of using two forwards paid off.
 He played Daniel Lalhlimpuia and Diego Mauricio together up front while putting Gaurav Bora in defence and shunting Jacob Tratt to right-back in place of Shubham Sarangi who has been in poor form of late.

 "It was basically using the players that we had in a different way.
-So Jacob (Tratt) had a different role (as right back) and did a great job with it and we got [Gaurav] Bora into centre-back position.
-We wanted two strikers (Diego Mauricio and Daniel Lalhlimpuia) because we wanted to get further up the field a little bit more quickly and give ourselves the chance to run the combination that we have.
+So Jacob had a different role and did a great job with it and we got Bora into centre-back position.
+We wanted two strikers because we wanted to get further up the field a little bit more quickly and give ourselves the chance to run the combination that we have.

 "We took a risk with two upfront but it was well done by the players in the two or three sessions before the game," he explained.